Archive for the 'Elizabeth’s Favorites' Category

 This week I finally got the time to sit down and read.
 My reading time is so precious, and I don’t get enough of it.
 Sadly, I hear this lament from many writers.
 But no complaints this week, because I scored the perfect book.

 Susanna Kearsley’s new book, Bellewether, is all that and more.
 It helped that I was in Canada last week and was able to pick up a hard copy of the book–Sorry, US readers, our edition doesn’t come out until August 7th.

-I’ve come to the realization that I am not … Read more »
+I’ve come to the realization that I am not an ebook person.
+I … Read more »

 There are all kinds of ways to find authors and books, but there are two new ones out there that have me filling up my TBR, and I thought I should share with you.
 Because, I’m nice that way.
 And I like enabling other people in their bookish habits. *Cue fiendish music……*

 If you are on Instagram, then you want to make sure you are following RomanceLibrary and her #romancestagram hashtag because each week she and a number of other bloggers and readers (and of course, you can as well) are posting books from their favorite historical romance … Read more »

 Thanks for entering.
 Winner is posted on my FB page.

 As I promised my newsletter subscribers, I won’t leave you out of this fun just because you don’t do Facebook–go ahead and enter to win my contest by commenting below: Let me know who you would want to sit with at the Royal Wedding.